Watermelons - Key Growing Information

 ROW COVERS: Since watermelons like consistently warm conditions, plastic mulch and row covers will make for earlier crops and better yields, especially in the North.
 Remove covers when plants have female flowers (tiny fruit at base of blossom).

 DISEASES: Choose varieties resistant to diseases in your area.
 "Sudden wilt" is a complex disease and cold weather stress syndrome in late summer when plants have a heavy set of ripening watermelons, can cause plants to wilt almost overnight.
 Keep plants healthy with good fertility and irrigation to avoid sudden wilt.

-INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or control with pyrethrin or azadarachtin.
+INSECT PESTS: Protect against cucumber beetles with floating row covers applied at transplanting, or control with insecticides such as pyrethrin or azadarachtin.

 RIPENESS: There are 3 ways to tell when a watermelon is ripe: 1) the tendril nearest the point on the vine where fruit stem attaches is browning/dead; 2) the spot where the fruit rests on the ground is yellow; and 3) the classic mystery — you hear "punk," as opposed to "pink" or "pank," when you flick the melon with your fingers.

 STORAGE: Hold at 45°F (7°C) and 85% relative humidity 2–3 weeks.

 DAYS TO MATURITY: From transplanting; add about 10 days if direct-seeded.

 AVG.
 DIRECT SEEDING RATE: 1 oz./340', 1,000 seeds/500', 3 oz./1,000', 1⅓ lb./acre at 3 seeds every 18", in rows 6' apart.

 TRANSPLANTS: Avg.
 550 plants/oz.

 PACKET: See individual varieties.